-Being approachable is essential in many client-facing roles, but it is especially important in this industry.
-When you first start working with a new client, they may be vulnerable, anxious, frustrated, or scared.
+Being approachable is essential in many client-facing roles, but it is crucial in this industry.
+When you start working with a new client, they may be vulnerable, anxious, frustrated, or scared.
 When dealing with serious injuries, there is no such thing as ‘normal,’ so you can never predict how the client will interact with you.
 That is why you must approach all situations in a friendly and respectful manner so that clients feel at ease working with you.

 Advocacy is the act of representing the client’s interests.
 Advocacy is central to what a Case Manager does, and it is a valuable skill.
 Advocacy typically requires arranging services for the client and ensuring their needs are met.
 You have to ensure that your clients have access to services or treatments they require, that they’re being treated fairly, and that their legal rights are being met.